Christian Democratic and Flemish

 It was traditionally the largest political party of Flanders, until it was overtaken by the New Flemish Alliance (N-VA) in the 2010s.
 CD&V participated in most governments and has generally the largest number of mayors.
-Most Prime Ministers of Belgium and Ministers-President of Flanders have been CD&V politicians.
+Most prime ministers of Belgium and minister-presidents of Flanders have been CD&V politicians.
 Herman Van Rompuy, the president of the European Council from 2009 to 2014, is one of the leading politicians of CD&V.

 CD&V is a member of the European People's Party (EPP) and Centrist Democrat International.

 History

 The history of the CD&V dates back to the 19th century.
 It originated in the 19th century Catholic Party.
 At the end of the century, the new fraction of Christian democrats shifted the focus of the party slightly to the left.
 In the interwar years the party was renamed Catholic Bloc.
 Then, the Christian Social Party (PSC-CVP) existed from 1945 until 1968.
-In 1968, the PSC-CVP was split into the French-speaking Christian Social Party (PSC, now Humanist Democratic Centre, cdH) and Flemish Christian People's Party (Christelijke Volkspartij CVP).
+In 1968, the PSC-CVP was split into the French-speaking Christian Social Party (PSC, now Les Engagés) and Flemish Christian People's Party (Christelijke Volkspartij CVP).
 In 2001 the CVP changed its name to the CD&V.